melezhik/Sparrow6/README.md

 # Sparrow6

-> Sparrow6 - Perl6 Automation Framework
+> Sparrow6 - Raku Automation Framework

 # Comparison with other tools